I think we can all agree:

 I encouraged comments by just telling people to post if they had any questions or problems that I could help with.

-Later on I introduced a forum which was a huge success and helped drive the blog forward in a number of ways, but more on that later
+Later on I used BBPress which was a huge success and helped drive the blog forward in a number of ways, but more on that later :)

 When I started out I was just focused on blog comments themselves which I knew would help me not only create relationships with people but also please the search engines with new and fresh content with natural long tail keywords.